claudaff/generative-ai-mapmaking/README.md

 Note:

 - This workflow is straightforward in cases where there exists perfectly corresponding vector data.
 That is usually the case for modern map styles.
 In the case of historical map styles, where the maps have not yet been vectorized, this procedure becomes more challenging.
 In our work, we decided to use the modern _Swisstopo_ vector data even for the historical _Siegfried_ and _Old National_ maps by adjusting the vector layers in a way (i.e., by removing certain layers completely) to achieve the best possible alignment.
 - It is important to mask all map labels in the raster data AND vector data (see the neon blue areas, corresponding to the mask layer).
 If text is not masked in the training set, the generated map tiles will be subject to fake labels (i.e., illegible text that consists of made-up letters).
+For text label masking we employed [keras-ocr](https://keras-ocr.readthedocs.io/en/latest/).
 Furthermore, niche classes that rarely appear should be masked as well.
 - In our work, all tiles were of scale 1:5000.
 While it is possible to use smaller scales such as 1:25000, the outputs will likely be blurry with inadequate rendering of smaller objects.
 - It is also possible to train multiple map styles at once.